 Two further unexpected things occurred during that wonderful month.
 I didn’t write as much as I’d hoped, but quickly learned not to beat myself up - one of my writing friends put it beautifully when she said I was engaged in filling the well.
-The other thing was that our Prime Minister gave the Queen’s husband a knighthood.
-No. Sorry.
-That must have been a dream.

 So, dear Hunter Writers Centre and University of Newcastle, mille grazie for the opportunity to replenish myself, refill the aquifer, put on several kilos, develop a new relationship with a lurid orange drink, write poems full of strange new things, and learn how to cope with the subtle rising water.

 Poet Jean Kent, 2013 judge, interviewed by Karen Crofts, Director, Hunter Writers Centre (click 'play' below).
 Jean began by giving advice about what attracted the judges' attention and gives tips on entering the competition: